-As we continue to map the presence of whole health wellness activities on K-12 campuses across the nation, it is clear that a more established movement devoted to student and faculty wellbeing has also been growing: social and emotional learning, or SEL.
+As we continue to map the presence of whole health wellness activities on K-12 campuses across the nation, it is clear that another rapidly growing movement devoted to student and faculty wellbeing is becoming prominent: social and emotional learning, or SEL.

 During our June 2018 symposium, we learned that SEL approaches were becoming so important in K-12 education that a number of the wellness fields represented, particularly in nature education, were preparing to take up SEL topics at their annual conferences this year or have been writing about them.